Downton, Wiltshire: Economy

 Until the 20th century, the primary economic activity of the village had been agriculture and related crafts.
 For instance, in the early 1900s, craftsmen still maintained reed beds in the river for their materials to make baskets and furniture.
 Tanning was an important industry, with a tannery recorded as existing in the village in the 16th century.
 A new tannery, which became Downton Tanning Company Ltd, was built in the early 19th century.
 It made leather for harnesses and saddles until it closed in 1998.
 Its building has been converted into housing and retirement homes.

-Downton Business Centre, on the A338, is home to a variety of businesses, including: Hop Back Brewery, Revive Vending, Sytec, and Help for Heroes Trading.
+Downton Business Centre, on the A338, is home to a variety of businesses, including: Hop Back Brewery and Help for Heroes Trading.
 Hop Back first brewed its beer in 1986 at the Wyndham Arms in Salisbury.
 Six years later, the company moved to larger premises in Downton.
 As of 2010, Hop Back owned eleven public houses around the south of England.
 Nearby is the smaller Downton Brewery, established in 2003.
 Help for Heroes (H4H) is a charity that raises money to supplement existing government provision for injured members of the British Armed Forces.